HYBRID EVENT: Join us in person in London, UK or attend virtually from anywhere.

 Dear Attendees it is an honor and great pleasure

-It is an honor and great pleasure to write a few welcome notes for the session entitled "Super Shoes and Athletics: Update 2025 – What Does the Evidence Say?".“Super Shoes” - also referred to as “Advanced Footwear Technology”- continue to be a hot topic in athletics and sports medicine but are not without some controversy and misunderstanding- amongst both athletes and healthcare providers.
-Benefits have been documented to be performance-enhancing, but risks have been documented to include reports of lower extremity injuries.
-A thorough review and discussion of this new technology should be both relevant and interesting to attendees.
-A contemporaneous update will be presented, including applicable research and evidence- based studies.
-Rules for appropriate use of Super Shoes in competition are now in effect through governing organizations and will be discussed.
+It is an honor and great pleasure to write a few welcome notes for the session entitled “Sports medicine care of the foot and ankle: now and into the future”.
+Lower extremity sports injuries are frequent, yet are often mis-understood on how best to diagnose and treat, and they continue be a hot topic in athletics amongst both athletes and healthcare providers.
+Early accurate diagnoses are necessary to formulate a treatment protocol on how best to return an athlete quickly and safely to sport.
+A thorough review and discussion of current concepts and pearls should be both relevant and interesting to attendees.
+A contemporaneous update will be presented, including applicable research and evidence-based studies.
 Presentation will include a brief historical discussion, current concepts, and possible future emerging concepts.

 Welcome Message